 Embracing her sculpted head, shoulder length satin black hair parted at its middle.
 Infrequently, the black fibers mingle with a kiss of gray.
 Neatly cut and styled, her hair appears as though caressed by the wind.
 A businesswoman’s cut yet sensual… sexual.
 With moonlit chestnut eyes, classic physiognomy, and a graceful figure, at thirty-six she is twilight entwined.
 She is an eye catcher- Gorgeous- Oh but for the tears of the weeping.
 Nonetheless, all flirts are off, this lady is purely business.

 A divorcee of five years: losing her husband to his work, she has since been married to hers.
 As of late, and although there are suitors, there is little room for love affairs.
 Another time, maybe.

 The visage of cover girl, she dresses stylishly; publicly, looking good is feeling good.
 Doubtless, the elegant wallpaper covering her walls secretly dictates to social hierarchy.
 Strolling, she prepares for the walk, and the thing that waits.

 Breathing rapidly and desperate to look away, she is incapable of denying the fiend.
 Ravenously, it takes from her a most precious gift, a most cherished sensibility.
-With a saddened heart the inevitable happens, she succumbs.
+With a saddened heart the inevitable happens.

 Opening the door and stepping inside, she requests one of the items.
 She watches as the clerk wraps it in the customary waxed paper, realizing her loss of a long-term plan.
 A plan that has made her the alluring female.
 Life sometimes can be curious, indeed.